 Swallow tail sign (substantia nigra)

-Yes, this is one of those annoying signs where its presence is normal.
+This is one of those radiological signs where its presence is normal.
 A normal-appearing substantia nigra is reminiscent of a swallow's tail.
-If nigrosome-1 loses its high signal on SWI, the split-tail appearance is lost and this should, therefore, be reported as an "absent swallow tail sign".
-Better yet, one can simply report the fact that nigrosome-1 cannot be visualized.
+If the normal hyperintensity is lost on SWI, the split-tail appearance is lost and this should, therefore, be reported as an "absent swallow tail sign".

 Absence of the sign (absent swallow tail sign) is reported to have a diagnostic accuracy of greater than 90% for Parkinson disease and dementia with Lewy bodies 1,2,4.
-In the original description, the negative predictive value (in other words visualizing nigrosome-1 bilaterally predicts the absence of Parkinson disease) was 100% 1 and for dementia with Lewy bodies 89% 2.
+In the original description, the negative predictive value was 100% 1 and for dementia with Lewy bodies 89% 2.

 - 1. Schwarz ST, Afzal M, Morgan PS et-al. The 'swallow tail' appearance of the healthy nigrosome - a new accurate test of Parkinson's disease: a case-control and retrospective cross-sectional MRI study at 3T.
 PLoS ONE.
 2014;9 (4): e93814. doi:10.1371/journal.pone.0093814 - Free text at pubmed - Pubmed citation